 Manchester City boss Pep Guardiola said his side must keep focusing on one game at a time after the goalless draw against Stoke.

-The result leaves City in third place in the Premier League, but there is little time to reflect on a frustrating evening with the FA Cup quarter-final clash with Middlesbrough coming up on Saturday lunchtime.
+The result leaves City in third place in the Premier League, but there is little time to reflect on a frustrating evening with the FA Cup quarter-final clash away at Middlesbrough coming up on Saturday lunchtime.

 Guardiola said: "They defended deep and it was complicated to find the players between the lines.
 We were there in the last minutes.
 I don’t have regrets about how they ran, how they fought.